Rayyy2/Heartopia-Helper/README.md

 [Insert] Key to show/Hide the UI.

+Auto Cat Playing is still in testing, it doesnt work, pls ignore.

 Credits to kaikai2020 from uc forum and other members that shared codes on this thread.
 "https://www.unknowncheats.me/forum/other-games/736498-heartopia-buddy-teleport-auto-farm.html"